datanav/docs/configuration.rst

 The dataset source
 ------------------

-The dataset source is one of the most commonly used datasources in a Sesam Node.
-It simply presents a stream of entities from a dataset stored in a Sesam Node.
+The dataset source is one of the most commonly used datasources in a Sesam installation.
+It simply presents a stream of entities from a dataset stored in Sesam.
 Its configuration is very simple and looks like:

 Prototype
 ^^^^^^^^^